How to Create Your Coaching Philosophy + 3 Examples

 coaching philosophy

-Knowing what you stand for as a coach will make it easier for you to express your values, decide how you coach your clients, and know how to talk about your profession publicly.
-It will also serve as a compass in terms of choosing who to work with, which media outlets to be represented by, or which events to speak at.
+It allows you to maintain your integrity and express your values.
+It will also serve as a compass to choose who to work with, which media outlets to represent, and which events to speak at.

-In this article, we’ll take a close look at what a coaching philosophy is (and isn’t), the three most common coaching philosophies, and how you can develop your own.
+In this article, we’ll break down what a coaching philosophy is (and isn’t) and how you can develop your own.

-Your coaching philosophy is basically your underlying belief system about your vocation.
-Coaching might mean different things to different people, so it helps to define what it is for you.
+Your coaching philosophy is your underlying belief system about your vocation.
+Coaching might mean different things to different people, so you must define it yourself.

-It is your conviction about how best to help your clients, but it may not have a place in your coaching practice.
-Naturally, being settled on a coaching philosophy will determine the kind of clientele you’ll be working with and your relationship with them.
-It will also influence the coaching methodology you use as well as the practices you want to stay away from.
+Naturally, settling on a coaching philosophy will determine the clientele you’ll be working with and your relationship with them.
+It will also influence your coaching methodology and the practices you want to avoid.

-You don’t necessarily have to come up with your coaching philosophy from scratch; you can take a look at the principles that your role models act by and make them your own.
-In fact, if you’re taking a certification, you kinda have to do that to pass anyway.
+You don’t necessarily have to develop your coaching philosophy from scratch; you can look at the principles your role models act by and make them your own.
+If you’re taking a certification program, it might influence how you think about coaching, too.

 What matters is that the philosophy of coaching you stand for is authentic to you.
-It’s not about debating how coaching should be done by others but about committing to your own principles, values, and ideals, that make up who you are as a professional.
+It’s not about debating how others should do coaching but about committing to your own principles, values, and ideals that make up who you are as a professional.
 It’s about doing things in a way that feels right to you.

-The Difference Between Coaching Philosophy and Coaching Style
+The Difference Between a Coaching Philosophy and a Coaching Style

-It’s easy to confuse your philosophy of coaching with the coaching styles you use in your work.
+It’s easy to confuse your coaching philosophy with the coaching styles you use in your sessions.
 The main difference is that your coaching philosophy remains the same throughout your entire career.
-These are the core values and principles you stand by; they’re unlikely to change over time — unless you change with them.
+These are the core values and principles you stand by, so they’re unlikely to change over time—unless you change with them.

-On the other hand, your coaching style could change with every client, or even within the same coaching conversation.
-It adapts to who you’re working with, what their goals are, and consequently, what fits the situation.
+On the other hand, your coaching style could change with every client or even within the same coaching conversation.
+It adapts to who you’re working with, their goals, and what fits the situation.

-Think of it as values vs communication: your core values as a person stay mostly the same throughout your life, but your communication style adapts to the people you interact with throughout the day.
+Think of it as values versus communication—your core values as a person stay mostly the same throughout your life, but your communication style adapts to the people you interact with throughout the day.

 [ Read: Are You Using All 5 Of These Coaching Styles In Your Practice? ]